 1. WHAT MAKES THIS PROGRAM SO UNIQUE?

 The University of Houston ASLI Program is committed to excellence.
-Each course builds from the previous one so you can receive a well-rounded educational experience.
 Class size is kept small so that detailed attention can be given to you throughout the program.
-This program is tailor-made each year for each group of students accepted so it is constantly changing and evolving.
 The program has unique partnerships with community organizations such as Big Brothers Big Sisters, Houston Astros, Houston Rockets, Hobby Center and Theatre Under the Stars, Main Street Theater, Communication Axess Ability Group, and the Office of Deaf and Hard of Hearing Services (ODHHS).
-This will ensure you have a rich experience.
+Watch the brief video below to learn more.